kayla-manning/election-analysis-2020/posts/final.md

 See the Appendix for a discussion about the inclusion of each of these variables and a visualization of each model's [coefficients](../figures/final/coeff_table.html).

-#### Model Validation
+#### Out-of-Sample Validation

-##### Out-of-Sample

-* incorrectly predicted a 2016 Clinton victory in FL, OH, NC, MI, PA, and WI, but 538 also got FL, NC, MI, PA, and WI wrong
-* of the state/year pairings that had enough data, the model correctly classified the winner 91.85% of the time
+This model correctly classified the winner of the statewide popular vote in 91.85%[^oos-classification] of states in elections from 1992-2016, with the following year-by-year breakdown:

 | Year | Correct Classification |
 |-----:|-----------------------:|